RAF St Eval: Attempted Irish defection

-On 9 January 1942, a Supermarine Walrus of the Irish Air Corps was stolen from Rineanna airfield, Country Clair, by four Irish servicemen.
+On 9 January 1942, a Supermarine Walrus of the Irish Air Corps was stolen from Rineanna airfield, Country Clare, by four Irish servicemen.
 Their intention was to fly to France to join the Luftwaffe.
 However, they were intercepted by RAF Spitfires and escorted to St Eval, where they landed and were detained by RAF Police.
 Subsequently, they and the aircraft were returned to Ireland.

-No 61 Squadron
+No. 61 Squadron

 In the summer of 1942 No. 61 Squadron was twice loaned to Coastal Command for anti-submarine operations in the Bay of Biscay.
 It was detached from its station in Rutland to St Eval and on the very first occasion that it operated from there – on 17 July 1942 – a crew became the first in RAF Bomber Command to bring back irrefutable evidence that they had destroyed a U-boat at sea – a photograph showing the U-boat crew in the water swimming away from their sinking vessel.